Quantum cellular automaton

 A quantum cellular automaton (QCA) is an abstract model of quantum computation, devised in analogy to conventional models of cellular automata introduced by John von Neumann.

 The same name may also refer to quantum dot cellular automata, which are a proposed physical implementation of "classical" cellular automata by exploiting quantum mechanical phenomena.
-QCA have attracted a lot of attention as a result of its extremely small feature size (at the molecular or even atomic scale) and its ultra-low power consumption, making it one candidate for replacing CMOS technology.
+QCA have attracted attention in nanofabrication, due to its extremely small feature size (at the molecular or even atomic scale) and ultra-low power consumption.
+This makes it a candidate for replacing CMOS technology.

 Usage of the term

 In the context of models of computation or of physical systems, quantum cellular automaton refers to the merger of elements of both (1) the study of cellular automata in conventional computer science and (2) the study of quantum information processing.
 In particular, the following are features of models of quantum cellular automata: